Unknown PCI device in Windows Device Manager

 Other PCI device that Windows is unable to identify

 If you have tried the above two steps and your Windows Device Manager still contains an Unknown PCI device it is likely that the device cannot be identified.

 If you are attempting to install a new hardware device into the computer and know what the device is that is not being identified we suggest you obtain the latest drivers for that device.
 A listing of drivers can be found on our drivers page.

-If you have just finished reinstalling or installing Windows onto the computer and are getting the unknown device and you are unable to determine what PCI device is not being detected it is suggested you manually identify the PCI device through the Registry.
+If you have just finished installing or reinstalling Windows onto the computer and are getting the unknown PCI device, we suggest you manually identify the PCI device through the Registry.